 Good blog design builds trust.
 It tells people that you care enough about your blog to make it look nice.
 This doesn’t mean you need crazy animations or tons of fonts and colors.
 In fact, the best designs are simple, clear and easy to read.

-Once you’ve settled on the right theme for your WordPress blog, it’s time to dive into the world of WordPress plugins, to help unlock even more customizations and prep work in order to give your blog a chance of developing into a real business.
+Once you’ve settled on the right theme for your WordPress blog, it’s time to dive into the world of WordPress plugins, to help unlock even more customizations of your blog design & functionality.
+This is the necessary prep work in order to give your blog a chance of developing into a real business over time.